MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 For more details, see how to [search for and delete messages in your organization](https://docs.microsoft.com/microsoft-365/compliance/search-for-and-delete-messages-in-your-organization).

-###  Use the search-mailbox cmdlet
+###  Use the Search-Mailbox cmdlet

 You can use the `Search-mailbox` cmdlet to perform a specific search query against a target mailbox of interest and copy the results to an unrelated destination mailbox.

-The following example query searches Janes Smith mailbox for an email that contains the phrase Invoice in the subject and copies the results to IRMailbox in a folder named "Investigation."
+The following example query searches Jane Smith mailbox for an email that contains the phrase Invoice in the subject and copies the results to IRMailbox in a folder named "Investigation."

 ```powershell
 Search-Mailbox -Identity "Jane Smith" -SearchQuery "Subject:Invoice" -TargetMailbox "IRMailbox" -TargetFolder "Investigation" LogLevel Full